Monument of the Month: Female Sculptors

 We proudly celebrated these remarkable artists this March, the month that honors Women’s History.

-In 1916, Sally Jane Farnham was chosen from a pool of 20 other sculptors for the chance to depict Latin American military hero Simón Bolívar.
+In 1916, Sally James Farnham was chosen from a pool of 20 other sculptors for the chance to depict Latin American military hero Simón Bolívar.

 At the time, she was 30 years old, self-taught, and virtually unknown.
 Read more about Farnham’s incredible career and the celebrated Bolívar monument that now presides over Central Park South at Aristos.